 Date:09 March, 2016

-Joshua Miles was born in Ceres in the Western Cape in 1967.
+Joshua was born in Ceres in the Western Cape in 1967.
 After early schooling in Swellendam, he completed high school in the northern suburbs of Cape Town.
 He then went on to study at the Michaelis School of Fine Art at UCT where he received the Michaelis Prize in his 4th year for best student

 His influences in woodcuts started at a young age seeing his aunt Elsa Miles, artist and art historian, doing woodcuts and later studying under Cecil Scotness at UCT.
 He has also been intrigued by the impressionists style of loose mark making and by the Japanese tradition in woodcuts.